Peace Club

 Special Programs/ Population Groups Supported:

-• inpatient drug rehab for teenagers
+• inpatient teen drug rehab

-• accepts adult women
+• rehab for adult women

-• in-patient drug rehab for adult men
+• drug rehab for men

-• co-occurring addiction and mental health treatment
+• drug use and mental health treatment

 • people with HIV or AIDS

-• special services for people with trauma
+• people with trauma

 Assessment/Pre-treatment: